Alexis Canoz

-Alexis Canoz S.J., (8 September 1805 - 2 December 1888) was a Jesuit missionary in India and was the first bishop of Trichy.
+Alexis Canoz (8 September 1805 - 2 December 1888) was a Jesuit missionary in India and was the first bishop of Trichy.
 He was born on 8 September 1805 at Sellières, France.
-In 1846 the Madura Mission was made into a vicariate Apostolic with Msgr.
-Canoz as its first vicar Apostolic; He was ordained a bishop on 29 Jun 1847 by Archbishop Louis (de Sainte Thérèse) Martini, with Bishop Clément Bonnand and Bishop Marion-Brésillac acting as Principal Co-Consecrators.
-In 1886, on the establishment of the catholic hierarchy in India, the Madura Vicariate was made the Diocese of Trichy with Msgr.
-Canoz becoming its first bishop.
-He participated in the first Vatican council as a Church father.
+In 1846 the Madura Mission was made into a vicariate Apostolic with Canoz as its first vicar Apostolic.
+He was ordained a bishop on 29 Jun 1847 by Archbishop Louis (de Sainte Thérèse) Martini, with Bishop Clément Bonnand and Bishop Marion-Brésillac acting as principal co-consecrators.
+In 1886, on the establishment of the catholic hierarchy in India, the Madura Vicariate was made the Diocese of Trichy with Canoz becoming its first bishop.
+He participated in the first Vatican council as a church father.